JoeAmedeo/too-big/README.md

 ## `addLimit`

 The maximum number of lines of code that can be added before failure.
-Leaving this value empty will skip the validation.
+Not supplying this value will skip the validation.

 ## `removeLimit`

 The maximum number of lines of code that can be removed before failure.
-Leaving this value empty will skip the validation.
+Not supplying this value will skip the validation.

 ## `totalLimit`

-The maximum number of lines of code that can be added before failure.
-Leaving this value empty will skip the validation.
+The maximum number of lines of code that can either be added or removed (total = added + removed).
+Not supplying this value will skip the validation.

 ## Example usage
 ```